Is your bank rewarding you as much as they should for your loyalty?

 Some of bigger banks in Australia have already implemented the change, notifying customers that they will no longer able access their term deposits early in the last 30 days before it reaches maturity.

-This comes as problem for some investors, who need to be able to access their term deposits at short notice.
+This comes as a problem for some investors, who need to be able to access their term deposits at short notice.

 Compare high interest savings accounts